-The Music Department offers private instruments and voice lessons for credit.
+The Department of Music offers private instruments and voice lessons for credit.
 Grades for private lessons are calculated in your GPA, and will appear on your UVA transcript.
 Full-time UVA students may apply the credit hours from private lessons to their degree program, however, you may only apply up to 16 music performance credits (including all MUBD, MUEN, and MUPF courses) toward the 120 hours required for graduation.
 Enrollment takes place at the beginning of the fall and spring semesters.
 For information on ensemble performance opportunities in the department, visit our ensembles and auditions webpages.

 2000-level